Summary and Schedule

 Git is a version control system that allows you track who made changes to what, and when those changes were made.
 Git also has options for easily updating a shared or public version of your code on GitLab.

-Bash is a commonly-used shell that gives you the power to do tasks more quickly.
+Bash is a commonly-used shell or command-line interpreter that gives you the power to do tasks more quickly.

 Follow the instructions below to ensure you have the proper software installed on your computer.